-Compassion is a word we often hear talked about when it comes to religion, but it’s not a word used often enough when it comes to discussing what makes a business successful.
+Compassion is a word we often hear talked about when it comes to religion, but it isn’t a word used often enough when it comes to discussing what makes a business successful.

-Indeed, compassion helps leaders be successful, it helps employees become successful, and ultimately it contributes to making companies a success.
+Certainly, compassion helps leaders be effective, fruitful, and successful, it helps employees become successful, and eventually, it contributes to making companies a success.

-Multiple studies have shown that shows of compassion, as well as acts of kindness and generosity, create a ripple effect that stems from those who do the act, to those who observe the act, and the ripple continues expanding, impacting numerous others who are all benefited as a result of just one single show of compassion.
+Numerous studies have shown that shows of compassion, as well as acts of kindness and generosity, create a ripple effect that shoots from those who do the act, to those who observe the act, and the ripple continues expanding, impacting many others who are all benefited as a result of just one single act of compassion.

-Ratan Tata, Bill Gates and Warren Buffett are few of the examples of super-rich people who are compassionate.
+Ratan Tata, Bill Gates, and Warren Buffett are few of the examples of compassionate super-rich people.
 They keep growing by giving it back to the society they got it from.

 In addition to happiness and love, we all want more time and money.
 However intriguing new shows that, when we do compassion, our sense of time expands; and when we give money away, our sense of abundance and wealth also increases.

 Anyone who has ever engaged in helping someone knows that the sense of satisfaction and fulfillment that ensues is happiness far beyond that of any material good or success.
 It’s on another level of well-being altogether just how satisfying and fulfilling that experience can be.

 Anyone who has ever engaged in helping someone knows that the sense of satisfaction and fulfillment that ensues is happiness far beyond that of any material good or success.